 Another review by Ochi and Tsuchiya (2018) concluded that omega-3 doses of 2-5g/day may reduce exercise-induced inflammation and muscle damage.
 The optimal dose is around 3-4g EPA+DHA per day, according to Dr. Michael Roizen, chief wellness officer at the Cleveland Clinic (Gotter, 2022).
 While generally safe, potential downsides of high omega-3 doses include fishy burps, loose stools, and increased bleeding risk (Gotter, 2022).

 If you need a high-quality omega-3 supplement for cycling, then STAAR LABS OMEGA-3 Fish Oil is your secret weapon for recovery.
 This meticulously crafted formula packs a powerful 1000mg of fish oil, featuring a balanced 400mg EPA and 300mg DHA ratio.
-This potent supplements for cycling fuels your recovery, reduces inflammation, and gets you back on the saddle feeling fresher and ready to dominate your next ride.
+This potent supplements for cyclists fuels your recovery, reduces inflammation, and gets you back on the saddle feeling fresher and ready to dominate your next ride.

 10. Glutamine